takeshape/penny/README.md

 - `.env.test` contains variables and overrides only used when running tests, like `jest` or `cypress`.

 > Warning!
 Never check secrets into your repo!

+6. Add secrets needed for Github Actions.
+You can do this by going to your Github project settings then Secrets / Actions.
+You'll need the following secrets:

+- `CHROMATIC_PROJECT_TOKEN` if using [Chromatic](https://www.chromatic.com/).
+- `TS_API_KEY` Use the `webhook` key from earlier.
+- `TS_AUTH_TOKEN` Can be created in your TakeShape project from the user menu under Access Tokens.
+- `TS_PROJECT_ID` Can be copied from your TakeShape project dashboard.

 ### NextAuth and OpenID